lhvy/Taxi-v3-Q-Learning/README.md

 ```

 ## Possible Improvements
-- Command line arguments to modify the amount of training and demonstration episodes.
+- Command line arguments to modify the amount of training episodes.
+- Saving and loading the q-table.
 - Tuning alpha, gamma and epsilon by decaying over training episodes.